314dev/PI/docs/source/common/trainer.rst

     trainer = Trainer(enable_checkpointing=False)

-You can override the default behavior by initializing the :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback, and adding it to the :paramref:`~pytorch_lightning.trainer.trainer.Trainer.callbacks` list.
+You can override the default behavior by initializing the :class:`~pi_ml.callbacks.ModelCheckpoint` callback, and adding it to the :paramref:`~pi_ml.trainer.trainer.Trainer.callbacks` list.
 See :doc:`Saving and Loading Checkpoints <../common/checkpointing>` for how to customize checkpointing.

 .. testcode::

-    from pytorch_lightning.callbacks import ModelCheckpoint
+    from pi_ml.callbacks import ModelCheckpoint

     # Init ModelCheckpoint callback, monitoring 'val_loss'
     checkpoint_callback = ModelCheckpoint(monitor="val_loss")